 Open or closed adoption?

 Open adoption.
 Open adoptions are a relatively new concept in Child Welfare.
 In Arizona, open adoptions have been the mode of operation in child welfare for the past 20 years or so.
-An open adoption is where the birth parents still have limited contact with the adopted child.
+Open adoption is where the birth parents still have limited contact with the adopted child.
 In the former mode of operation—closed adoption—there was little, if any, contact between adoptive parents and birth parents.
 The files were usually sealed under court order.
 Therefore, an adopted child did not have access to his culture, family history, or medical history.
-Nowadays, in most states, an open adoption is now expected if it is in the best interest of the child.
+Nowadays, in most states, open adoption is now expected if it is in the best interest of the child.
 Open adoptions have their benefits, but they can also present moments of conflict.
-From inappropriate conversations, to broken promises, to missed appointments, to relapses in drug recovery, conflict is a real possibility.
+From inappropriate conversations to broken promises to missed appointments to relapses in drug recovery, conflict is a real possibility.

 Closed adoption.
 Closed adoptions are generally a thing of the past but may still exist if the biological mother insists on having the records sealed.
 This may be especially true if the birth mother does not want her identity revealed.
 Even if the adoption is open, there may be certain sections that are closed in the adoption records, such as any private health information.
 It usually takes a court order and a compelling reason to open any closed adoption record in Arizona.